Update a single device

 }

-2.2: Get Information about the Update
+2.2: Get Information about the update

 Following the provided link to the update action, the device receives detailed information about the update.
 Among others, links to the comprised artifacts are provided.